 Now that we have created a policy template which suits our maintenance needs, we can proceed to create a defragmentation policy

-Go to Policies tab and click on the small arrow below the Create button, hover over From template and in the following menu choose our previously created policy template
+Go to Policies tab and click on the Create button, hover over From template and in the following menu choose our previously created policy template

 In the Policy wizard, we enter the name of the policy, Description is already filled with information from the policy template.
-Under Schedule, we select when to execute the policy.
-On Targets, click the three dots to the right and in the following window select the indexes you want maintenance done on
+On Targets, click the three dots to the right and in the following Policy targets window select the indexes you want maintenance done on

 After creating the policy, we can see it in the Policies activity tab

 Another option when creating customized policies is the ability to save the policy we have been creating to a template from the Save as template button in the Policy wizard itself

 We are presented with the familiar template creation wizard where we need to enter the policy template name and check other options listed in it and click on OK